iterate-ch/cyberduck/README.md

   prevent debugging.
 - Open the solution in Visual Studio
 - Open a .java-File and set a break point.
 Visual Studio breaks either on or near the line selected.
-- Debugging capabilities include Step Over, Step Into, Step Out and continue.
+- Debugging capabilities include
+  - Step Over
+  - Step Into
+  - Step Out
+  - Continue
+  - Local/Auto variables
+  - Immediate Window

   Go To Symbol is not working due to missing Java support.

 ## Running Tests